-To run ArcGIS Pro in Windows installed natively with Boot Camp, you need your ArcGIS Pro installation files and a Windows installation DVD or disc image (.iso), if you haven't already set up Boot Camp.
+To run ArcGIS Pro in Windows installed natively with Boot Camp, you must have your ArcGIS Pro installation files and a Windows x64 installation DVD or disc image (.iso), if you haven't already set up Boot Camp.

 The Boot Camp Assistant helps you install Windows in a dedicated hard disk partition.
 You can access the Assistant from the Utilities folder in the Applications folder in macOS.
-For more information about Boot Camp, see Apple's Support site.
+For more information, see the Apple Support site.

-ArcGIS Pro can also run in a virtual environment such as Parallels.
-This allows you to run Windows without creating a partition on your machine.
+ArcGIS Pro can also run in a virtual environment, such as Parallels Desktop, on a Mac with an Intel-based processor.
+This allows you to run Windows as a guest operating system without creating a partition on your machine.

-To run ArcGIS Pro with Parallels version 15, the following are recommended:
+To run ArcGIS Pro with Parallels Desktop version 15 or later, the following are recommended:

-- Run the Mojave operating system or later.
+- Run the macOS Mojave operating system or later.

-- Disable the Auto graphics switching option in the Mac system settings and Parallels.
+- Disable the Auto graphics switching option in the Mac system settings and Parallels Desktop.

 - Set the GPU memory assignment to Auto.